- Write for a specific reader.

 They should have easy-to-find sections of their piece that summarize and/or outline their arguments, with clear directions for which parts of the piece will give more detail on each point.

 They shouldn’t force or expect readers to wade through all their prose to find a TL;DR on what they are arguing, what their main evidence is, why it matters, and what their responses to key objections are.

 Name your reader(s) at the top of the page.
 You can erase the name(s) later.

 Understand that your readers should have a strong understanding of your point simply by reading the first sentence of every paragraph.
 Think of the first sentence of each paragraph as a headline.
 You can go back and make this happen in your later revisions if it is slowing your writing.

 She also has this amazing list of figures of speech.

 Finally, from my godmother, Diane:

 Write about things you love.
 Your readers will be able to sense your passion.

 If you are writing to persuade, think about reasons why people act.
 Do your best to know your audience before you begin.

 Please send me other writing advice you've found helpful.
-I recognize that I don't have much advice here from women.
 I'd love more.
 Thank you!